John Epperson: Work

+In 1994, Lypsinka appeared in Witch Hunt.

 Epperson played Mrs. Wilson in the movie Another Gay Movie.
 Epperson provided a commentary track for the 2006 Special Edition DVD release of What Ever Happened to Baby Jane?, along with Charles Busch.
 The second disc of the set also contains a short feature about Bette Davis and Joan Crawford, titled Blind Ambition, with contributions from Busch and Epperson.

 Epperson wrote a play, My Deah, his version of the Medea tale transplanted to Mississippi which debuted at the June Havoc Theater in New York in 2006.

 In 1999, Epperson appeared in a non-drag role in the critically acclaimed verbatim play Messages for Gary written by Patrick Horrigan and produced by Paul Lucas.
 Epperson appears in a speaking role in the 2010 film Black Swan as a rehearsal pianist for a fictional New York City ballet company.

 More recently in New York in 2014 he appeared in the Off Broadway event Lypsinka!
 The Trilogy, a production that included three of his shows: revivals of Lypsinka!
 The Boxed Set and The Passion of the Crawford and John Epperson: Show Trash.
 The latter production is autobiographical and in it Epperson tells of growing up in Mississippi, moving to New York, working at the ballet, creating Lypsinka, etc.

 In 2015 he played Queen Aggravain in the Off Broadway revival of the musical Once Upon a Mattress.
 In 2016 he appeared at Feinstein's/54 Below and Joe's Pub in his cabaret show John Epperson: The Artist Principally Known As Lypsinka.
 In early 2017 he acted a male role in a play by Wallace Shawn Evening at the Talk House.
 The Shawn play was produced Off Broadway by The New Group, and included in the cast were Shawn, Matthew Broderick, Larry Pine and Jill Eikenberry.

 In 2001 he posed for a PETA ad campaign promoting vegetarianism.